 Iowa is at the center of research addressing food security through significant research advancements at Iowa State University and the University of Northern Iowa; through Iowa-based research and development operations of global leaders in seed production within Corteva Agriscience, Monsanto and other companies; through the state’s significant presence at USDA facilities; and through the leadership of the World Food Prize in food security issues.

 Each of these global leaders in its own field are based in Iowa, working together to both feed and fuel a world doubling its population amid diminishing resources.

 producer of eggs, corn and pork

-highest concentration of food scientists in the U.S.
+higher concentration of food scientists than national average

 lowest cost of doing business in the country